Spend the weekend researching your next trip, but when it comes to booking hold off until Tuesday morning to save money. We explain all.

 This is often the case with holidays advertised on comparison sites like icelolly.com and it's because companies use sophisticated software to flag up "load control".

-"This means if lots of people are looking at a holiday, then this demand puts the price up, even if they’re not actually booking," says travel expert Steve Pattenden from travel agent Double S Travel.
+"If lots of people are looking at a holiday this demand puts the price up - even if they're not actually booking," says Steve Pattenden from travel agent Double S Travel.